Conference | Education Festival 2022

 Covid-19 has had a huge impact on university teaching and learning over the past two years.
 Forced by circumstances we adapted ourselves to a digital future in a way that would otherwise have taken years to accomplish.
 What we have learned during the pandemic is likely to lead to a ‘new normal’, in which tools and insights from our online experience are integrated with familiar real-life forms of teaching.
 To discuss what the new normal will be like, the Leiden Teachers Academy organises its annual Teaching Festival.

-The festival features a keynote lecture, two rounds of parallel workshops, information stands, poster presentations and lots of opportunities for informal contact with your colleagues.
+The festival features a keynote lecture, one round of parallel workshops of which seven are on-site and two are online, information stands, poster presentations and lots of opportunities for informal contact with your colleagues.

-In the first round of workshops, colleagues share their experiences (both positive and negative) with online and hybrid teaching in different sorts of settings (big and small lectures, workgroups, tutoring, thesis supervision).
-Workshops in round 2 focus on the digital tools that we learned to use during the pandemic.
+In the first round of seven on-site workshops, colleagues share their experiences (both positive and negative) with online and hybrid teaching in different sorts of settings with digital tools that they have learned to use during the pandemic.
 Which of these can be meaningfully integrated with real-life teaching, and what is the best way to do so?
 Workshops will include hands-on demonstrations and guided instructions as well as group discussions.

 Throughout the afternoon there will be information stands for the Erasmus+ programme, Comenius fellowships and the Senior Teaching Qualification (SKO).

 - Panel discussion: What will be the new normal?

 This programme is subject to changes in coronavirus measures.

 Why don’t we teach what we want students to learn?

 Fred Janssen (ICLON)